Quantum Electrodynamics with a Nonmoving Dielectric Sphere: Quantizing Lorenz-Mie Scattering: Conclusions

-We acknowledge valuable discussions with Daniel H\"ummer.
-This research was supported by the European Union’s Horizon 2020 research and innovation programme under grant agreement No. [863132] (IQLev) and from the European Research Council (ERC) under the grant Agreement No. [951234] (Q-Xtreme ERC-2020-SyG)
+\begin{backmatter} \bmsection{Funding} This research was supported by the European Union’s Horizon 2020 research and innovation programme under grant agreement No. [863132] (IQLev) and from the European Research Council (ERC) under the grant Agreement No. [951234] (Q-Xtreme ERC-2020-SyG).